 Now, if you’re at all familiar with the Slimming World diet, you’ll most likely have heard of Quark.
 It’s hailed somewhat like a food from the gods.
 I never quite got it.
 Until I added it to a pasta sauce.
 It gives a creaminess you’d get from adding cream cheese, but without the raised eyebrows at SW class.
 It’s added in this recipe, but if you’re not fussed about the calories, just use cream cheese.

 The sausages are your call.
 If you’re trying to be healthy, there are plenty of fat-reduced sausages on the market.
 Personally I’ve found I like Porky Lights (again, if you know anything about SW, you’ll know what a cliche that is).
 But use whatever sausage you like.
 I’ve also made this recipe with tuna and chicken, so you can be even more saintly.

 This pasta bake has become a staple now in our house.
 It stays inline with my effort to shift the second belly, and the kids like it.
 If I’m ever going to succeed in cutting the flab, I need meals like this, that the whole family can eat.
 But even if you’re born with a metabolism faster than Usain Bolt and couldn’t give two hoots about eating healthier (I hate you, I really do), this is a really tasty dish that is well worth a go, especially for a midweek quick and simple dinner.

+This will serve a large family.
+Simply alter how much pasta you cook, depending on the amount of people you’re cooking for.
 Hopefully this will appeal to most folk, whether you need to lose some poundage or are just looking for a tasty midweek supper.
 Give it a go this week for dinner.
 I promise you won’t be disappointed 🙂